-Without a doubt the best way to enjoy the views of Queenstown and the surrounding area is from the sky!
-Sure, this may not be the cheapest experience, but if you have a couple of hundred dollars to spare, let me tell you, it’s totally worth it!
+Without a doubt, the best way to enjoy the views of Queenstown and the surrounding area is from the sky!
+Sure, this may not be the cheapest experience, but if you have a few hundred dollars to spare, let me tell you, it’s totally worth it!

 It’s safe to say that the Lord of the Rings films helped put New Zealand on the tourist map.
 These movies are so well known that for some, it’s the reason they come here to visit.